Franz Magnis-Suseno: Biography

 Father Franz Magnis-Suseno SJ, a Jesuit priest, is professor emeritus at Driyarkara School of Philosophy in Jakarta, its former rector for 11 years.
 Born 1936 in Nuremberg, Bavaria, and was originally called Graf Franz Ferdinand von Magnis.
 He has lived in Indonesia since 1961 and in 1977 became an Indonesian citizen, taking the name of Franz Magnis-Suseno.
-He studied philosophy, theology and political science in Pullach, Yogyakarta, and Munich, 1973 he got a doctorate in philosophy from the University of Munich.
-For many years he lectured also at Jakarta's Universitas Indonesia and at Parahyangan Catholic University in Bandung.
+He studied philosophy, theology and political science at Munich School of Philosophy in Pullach, Gadjah Mada University in Yogyakarta, and LMU Munich, 1973 he got a doctorate in philosophy from LMU Munich.
+For many years, he lectured also at Jakarta's University of Indonesia and at Parahyangan Catholic University in Bandung.
 He has been guest lecturer at several places in Europe.
-In 2002 he received an honorary doctorate in theology from the University of Lucerne.
+In 2002, he received an honorary doctorate in theology from the University of Lucerne.

 He has published mainly in the field of ethics, political philosophy, Javanese worldview and philosophy of God, mostly in Indonesian language.

-In 2001 he received the Großes Verdienstkreuz des Verdienstordens der Bundesrepublik Deutschland.
-In 2007 he turned down the Bakrie Award because of the Sidoarjo mud flow.
+In 2001 he received the Great Cross of the Order of Merit of the Federal Republic of Germany.
+In 2007, he turned down the Bakrie Award because of the Sidoarjo mud flow.
 He received a Habibie award for interfaith dialogue and in 2015 the Mahaputera Utama award.